Gimmick-free ways to find your ‘flow state’: Top tips from a copywriter

 5. Remove all distractions

 When attempting to enter flow, removing distractions is essential.
-You’ll want to take yourself off into a quiet room, exit your emails, close the army of internet tabs, and switch your phone to ‘do not disturb’.
+You’ll want to take yourself off into a quiet room, exit your emails, close the army of internet tabs and switch your phone to ‘do not disturb’.
 All that extra stimulation can pull you out of the flow state instantly.

-Also, think about what constitutes a distraction.
+Also, think carefully about what constitutes a distraction for you.
 In my experience, distraction also comes from too many unnecessary tools or options.
 You may have heard revered artists proclaiming that they created their most beloved piece of work with very few tools or resources – a guitarist with just an acoustic guitar, or a fine artist with only a pencil and pad.
 This stripped-back state tends to be how many people start out when developing their craft, and it’s often considered the period in which they create their best work.
+So, whether you hide your plugins, work in an offline writing app or write your first draft by hand, keep it simple and trust that creativity will come.

 6. Surrender to the process

-Utimately, the flow state is about surrender.
+Ultimately, the flow state is about surrender.
 So if you can surrender to the process and nothing else, you’re exactly where you need to be.
 The joy in the work arises when you stop strangling it with expectation.

 Get support